George Monbiot: Politics

-After Monbiot visited the remote Baliem Valley and criticised the Indonesian government's transmigration program and other policies in occupied Western New Guinea, Indonesian authorities sentenced him in absentia to life imprisonment.
+After Monbiot visited the remote Baliem Valley and criticised the Indonesian government's transmigration program and other policies in Western New Guinea, Indonesian authorities sentenced him in absentia to life imprisonment.

 Monbiot is a critic of neoliberalism.
 In January 2004, Monbiot and Salma Yaqoob co-founded Respect – The Unity Coalition (later formally the Respect Party) which grew out of the Stop the War Coalition.
 He resigned from the group the following February when Respect failed to reach agreement with the Green Party not to stand candidates in the same constituencies in the forthcoming 2004 European Parliament election.

 In an interview with the British political blog Third Estate in September 2009, Monbiot expressed his support for the policies of Plaid Cymru, saying "I have finally found the party that I feel very comfortable with.
 That's not to say I feel uncomfortable with the Green Party, on the whole I support it, but I feel even more comfortable with Plaid."

 In April 2010, he was a signatory to an open letter of support for the Liberal Democrats, published in The Guardian.
 Prior to the May 2015 general election, he was one of several public figures who endorsed the parliamentary candidacy of the Green Party's Caroline Lucas.
 In the election he also endorsed the Green Party as a whole.
 In August 2015, Monbiot endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 In April 2017, he announced his intention to vote for the Labour Party in the 2017 general election.
 In August 2021, he endorsed Tamsin Omond and Amelia Womack in the 2021 Green Party of England and Wales leadership election.

 Monbiot, who has warned that Britain is at risk of becoming a failed state, is a supporter of Scottish independence, Welsh independence and Irish reunification.
 On 11 February 2021, whilst on BBC Two's Politics Live, he said, "If I lived in Scotland, I'd want to get out of this corrupt, dysfunctional, chaotic union as quickly as possible.
 And the same applies to Wales, the same applies to Northern Ireland.
 I can't see the point of staying in the United Kingdom, of being chained to the United Kingdom like a block of concrete, as the boat begins to founder."

 Monbiot has criticised linguist and political activist Noam Chomsky, arguing on Twitter in November 2017 that "Part of the problem is that a kind of cult has developed around Noam Chomsky and John Pilger, which cannot believe they could ever be wrong, and produces ever more elaborate conspiracy theories to justify their mistakes."

 Monbiot offered public support to protest group Palestine Action when the UK government was considering proscribing it as a terrorist organisation in June 2025.